Symmetric Matrices: Theory and Applications: Geometric applications

-In geodesy lengths and angles are measured in order to derive more entities like heights, areas, volumes etc. We concentrate here on plane areas.\footnote{Volumes are also treated in \cite{Kahl}.} A very common method for approximating plane areas with curved boundary is \textit{triangulisation}, i.e. summing up triangle areas that cover the area 'as good as possible'.
+In geodesy lengths and angles are measured in order to derive more entities like heights, areas, volumes etc. We concentrate on plane areas.\footnote{Volumes are also treated in \cite{KahlQuadSect}.} A common method for approximating plane areas with curved boundary is \textit{triangulisation}, i.e. summing up triangle areas that cover the area 'as good as possible'.
 This kind of first order approximation can be improved to a second order approximation by choosing sectors at centre of quadrics: Just take a 'central point of view' in the plane region to be measured and sum up the sector areas under the angular fields that cover the region.
-With the origin being a fixed centre (of symmetry) a plane quadric is uniquely determined by three pairwise linearly independent vectors as points of the quadric.
-The area of the sector between two of these vectors, say $(a_1,a_2),(b_1,b_2) \in \mathbb{R}^2$ is calculated with help of the third vector $(c_1,c_2)$ as the triangle area $\Delta$ between those two vectors times the value $f(\delta)$ of the analytic function $f:\left]-1 , \infty\right[ \to \mathbb{R}_0^{+}$ defined by\footnote{cf. figure on the title page!}
+With the origin being a fixed centre of symmetry a plane quadric is uniquely determined by three pairwise linearly independent vectors as points of the quadric; s.
+Theorem \ref{thm_sectorCoef}.